x64dbg/x64dbg/CONTRIBUTING.md

 We understand that it can be disappointing to not get your feature implemented, but opening an issue is the best way to communicate it regardless.

+### Pull request guide

+Here is a little guide on how to do a clean pull request.

+1. First we need to [fork](https://help.github.com/articles/fork-a-repo/) the actual x64dbg repo on our github account.
+2. When the fork is finish, clone the repo: `git clone https://github.com/myname/x64dbg.git`.
+3. When pushing new features/bug/whatever to a github project the best practice is to create `branches`.
+The command `git checkout -b my-branch-name` will create a `branch` and automatically `checkout` it.
+4. Make all the change you want and when finishing it, use `git add myfiles` to add it to the repo.
+5. `Commit` your change. `git commit -m 'a nice commit comment'`.
+The change are applied to your local git repo.
+6. Push it to your `origin`.
+The `origin` is your repo which is hosted on github. `git push --set-upstream origin your-branch-name`.
+7. Sync with the `upstream` repo, the x64dbg real repo. `git remote add upstream https://github.com/x64dbg/x64dbg.git`, using `git remote -v` will show which origin/upstream are setup in the local repo.
+8. Sync your fork with the `upstream`, `git fetch upstream`.
+Now checkout in the master again `git checkout master` and merge the upstream `git merge upstream/master`.
+9. Time to create the pull request!
+Using the github ui, go to your account/repo, select the branch you already pushed, and click `Pull request`.
+Review your pull request and send it.

+Bonus:
+When you pull request get accepted, you can `fetch` and `merge` with your local and github repo. `git checkout master`, `git fetch upstream`, `git merge upstream/master`, and delete the branch you created `git push origin --delete my-branch-name`.

+Happy PRs !

 ### Write a blogpost

 The x64dbg blog is open to all contributors (foreign and domestic).
 We encourage anyone who has an interesting encounter with the x64dbg code base, or a use case to share it with the community.
 For a guideline on how/what to contribute see the [blog post](https://x64dbg.com/blog/2016/07/09/Looking-for-writers.html) about contributing to the blog.
 Don't worry about contributing complex posts, we welcome ALL experience levels to add content to the blog!